Bill Acosta, who starred at Luxor and Flamingo, to be honored in Vegas

 Cool Hang Alert

-Jazz Outreach Initiative is playing a pair of shows March 27, both at Nicholas J. Horn Theater at CSN’s Cheyenne Campus.
-At 2 p.m. its “The Life And Music of Miles Davis,” featuring the CSN Jazz Sextet in a show licensed by Jazz at Lincoln Center.
+Jazz Outreach Initiative is playing a pair of shows on Sunday, both at Nicholas J. Horn Theatre at CSN’s Cheyenne Campus.
+At 2 p.m. it’s “The Life And Music of Miles Davis,” featuring the CSN Jazz Sextet in a show licensed by Jazz at Lincoln Center.
 At 7 p.m., it’s the CSN Jazz Ensemble with Holmes as guest star.
-Both shows are free, but require separate tickets.
+Both shows are free but require separate tickets.
 Go to jazzoutreachinitiative.org for info.

 John Katsilometes’ column runs daily in the A section.
 His “PodKats!” podcast can be found at reviewjournal.com/podcasts.
 Contact him at jkatsilometes@reviewjournal.com.
 Follow @johnnykats on Twitter, @JohnnyKats1 on Instagram.